You are now in the main content area

 We hope that this workshop series will help you reflect on your supervisory style, discuss challenges, and explore factors affecting graduate students' performance.
 Whether you are a new faculty supervisor, looking forward to taking on your first graduate student or have extensive supervisory experience, our goal is to help you expand and enhance your supervisory toolkit to help transform challenges into opportunities for growth and success.

-All faculty engaged in graduate student supervision and supervision of postdoctoral fellows are welcome to attend one, two or all three of our sessions planned for Fall 2024.
+All faculty engaged in graduate student supervision and supervision of postdoctoral fellows are welcome to attend.
 Join Dr. Diana Brecher (Psychology) and Dr. Nancy Walton (YSGPS, Nursing) for the launch of this series of workshops!

 Workshop #1: The Role of Emotional Intelligence in Graduate Student Supervision